Klaro-0/Dark-Hero/README.md

 # 🕶️ Dark Hero

+A **free, open-source Flutter RPG game** built from scratch using modern UI/UX, modular architecture, and offline-first gameplay.

-**Dark Hero** is a dark, futuristic RPG game developed in **Flutter** by [Klaro-0 (Yahi Abdelhak)](https://github.com/Klaro-0).
-It blends fast-paced combat, moral choice mechanics, and immersive storytelling into one cross-platform experience.
-Built from scratch, it pushes Flutter's capabilities to their limits — proving it's not just for apps, it's for games too.
+**Dark Hero** is a futuristic 2D action RPG written in Dart/Flutter.
+It features real-time combat, a moral choice system, and full source code — ideal for developers looking for a template or inspiration for their own games.

+> 🚀 Fully open source under the MIT License.
+> 🔧 Perfect base project for indie devs or student portfolios.
 ---

 ## 👤 About the Developer